agentlore/L.O.R.E/README.md

 ## What's inside?

-This repo is a monorepo managed by [Turborepo](https://turbo.build/repo/docs/).
-It contains a few apps and packages
+This repo is a monorepo managed by L.O.R.E

 ### Apps and Packages